openziti/ziti/doc/002-local-dev.md

 ## Further Exploration

 At this point the controller should be running with some number of routers running.
-It is now possible to explore the Ziti Fabric capabilities via the `ziti-fabric` executable.
+It is now possible to explore the Ziti Fabric capabilities via the `ziti fabric` command.

 If the controller was started with the Edge functionality enabled the Ziti Edge API can be explored.

-A POSTMAN collection can be found in `github.com/openziti/edge/controller/postman` and the Ziti SDK can be found in `netfoundry/sdk-golang`.
-Additionally the `ziti-enroller` and `ziti-tunnel` command in this repository contain reference implementations.
+The Ziti Go SDK that is used by the apps in this repo can be found [in GitHub](https://github.com/openziti/sdk-golang).